Angry Birds Rio

-Angry Birds Rio was a 2011 puzzle video game developed and published by Rovio Entertainment, and is a crossover between the Angry Birds franchise and the Rio franchise.
-The game was released on March 22, 2011 and promoted as a marketing tie-in with the 20th Century Fox and Blue Sky Studios co-produced animated film Rio.
+Angry Birds Rio is a 2011 puzzle video game developed and published by Rovio Entertainment.
+It is a crossover between the Angry Birds and the Rio franchises.
+The game was released on March 22, 2011, and promoted as a tie-in with 20th Century Fox and Blue Sky Studios, that co-produced the animated films Rio (2011) and Rio 2 (2014).
 While utilizing the same basic gameplay as in Angry Birds (2009), Angry Birds Rio added a number of new elements, most notably the first use of boss levels.
-Angry Birds Rio was discontinued on February 3, 2020 along with Angry Birds Star Wars (2012), and Angry Birds Star Wars II (2013), with the games also being delisted from Google Play and the iOS App Store.
+Angry Birds Rio was discontinued on February 3, 2020 along with Angry Birds Star Wars (2012), and its sequel Angry Birds Star Wars II (2013), with the games also being delisted from Google Play and the iOS App Store.

 Gameplay

-In Angry Birds Rio, Red, the Blues and Chuck have been kidnapped and taken to Rio de Janeiro by the Smugglers under the orders of an evil cockatoo named Nigel, the main antagonist from the film.
+In Angry Birds Rio, the main protagonists.
+Red, the Blues and Chuck have been kidnapped and taken to Rio de Janeiro by the Smugglers under the orders of an evil cockatoo named Nigel, the main antagonist from the film.
 Just as in the original Angry Birds, players use a slingshot to launch the birds at nearby structures, with the intent of hitting targets located on or within them.
 Instead of the pigs that have stolen eggs, players must now rescue caged exotic birds or defeat Nigel's marmosets, depending on the level being played.
 Because of the game's setting, several characters from Rio make appearances.
 Blu and Jewel are both featured as types of bird exclusive to this game, along with all the existing birds from the series.

 The game also includes the first boss fights to appear in the series, in which the player uses the birds to defeat Nigel, as well as Mauro, the leader of the marmosets.
 In other levels, Luiz helps defeat the marmosets and destroys materials and blocks to get the player extra points, as well as hidden items to collect as the player progresses through the game.